kubeflow/website/content/docs/components/serving/seldon.md

 ### Istio Gateway

 By default Seldon will use the `kubeflow-gateway` in the kubeflow namespace.
-If you wish to change to a separate Gateway you would need to update the Kubeflow Seldon kustomize.
-Update the `istio_gateway_patch.yaml` to set the value to what you wish and create your own Istio Gateway.
+If you wish to change to a separate Gateway you would need to update the Kubeflow Seldon kustomize by changing the environment variable ISTIO_GATEWAY in the seldon-manager Deployment.

 #### Kubeflow 1.0.0, 1.0.1, 1.0.2